Viscoplasticity

 wrap = x-> norton_plastic_potential(x, K, n, f)

 # This part is different.
-As you can see, we'll take a numerical derivate
+As you can see, we'll take an automatic derivative

-# Way more convenient compared to hand derivated potential function
+# Way more convenient compared to hand-differentiated potential function

 dϵ_vp = ForwardDiff.gradient(wrap, σ_tria)